 Colca Canyon, Peru: Part One, The Cross of the Condors

 At 1 am we rose groggily and prepared to depart our hotel.
 Close proximity to a cobblestone main street, through which traffic never stopped rolling, had denied us any real possibility of sleep.
 Not exactly how you want to start five days of rigorous hiking, but such is the way of things in remote places like Peru.
 Everything is always far from everything else, and usually involves driving in a cramped, smelly vehicle over bad miles of bad roads and sometimes staying in less than ideal places.
-If you want to visit someplace convenient, I highly recommend the local shopping mall.
+If you want to visit someplace convenient, we highly recommend the local shopping mall.
 If you want to visit someplace remote, beautiful and different…don’t expect that place to be convenient.
-I highly recommend Peru…indescribably beautiful and thoroughly inconvenient.
+We highly recommend Peru…indescribably beautiful and thoroughly inconvenient.

 Anyway…our guide, Eli, arrived first.
 She turned out to be petite woman who appeared at first glance to be approximately 14 years old, but is both an experienced mountain guide and a stout hiker.
 The bus arrived not long after, and the driver was both behind schedule and furious at everyone.
 After hurling our backpacks into the rear of the vehicle, resulting in Sylvia’s glasses case and glasses hitting the ground, the driver hit the gas and off we went!